Role-Based Access Control (RBAC) - Amazon ElastiCache for Redis

 5. For Actions, choose Modify.

-The Modify Cluster window appears.
+The Modify window appears.

-7. For User Group Access Control List, choose a user group.
+7. For User group access control list, choose a user group.

 Use the following procedure to migrate from Redis AUTH to RBAC using the CLI.